Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/divertor_shaping.rst

 Overview
 --------
-Building the divertor is the last step, after the first wall shaping, to obtain the final wall.
+The divertor profile shaping can be seen as a geometrical parametrisation.
-While the first wall profile is shaped (``FirstWall`` class), via iterations, to minimise the heat flux onto the surfaces, and hence downstream of a heat flux calculation (``FluxSurface`` class), the divertor profile shaping can be seen as a geometrical optimisation.
-Such optimisation is obtained via external geometrical inputs, and the according equilibrium configuraion.
+Such parametrisation is obtained via external geometrical inputs, and the according equilibrium configuraion.
 Specifically, separatrix and flux lines in the divertor region.
-First wall profile and divertor profile are two different geometries that need to be "attached".
-The shared border between the two geometries, along which they will be attached, is a xz plane passing through the x-point(s).
-Thus, the first wall profile is extended until the x-point, and the divertor profile starts from the x-point.
+The top limit is a xz plane passing through the x-point(s).

 .. figure:: ../images/nova/profiles.png
    :scale: 70%